 The futsal courts were added in 2017, replacing the old tennis courts.
 However, now it’s time for an upgrade.
 “It’s time to excavate the material that’s there and put in a new smooth material,” Nochta said.
 This new smooth flooring will help make the court more usable for futsal and will enhance gameplay.

-The playground is being updated in order to meet the community’s needs.
-The plan for the playground is to expand the footprint toward the western boundary of the park to add additional amenities and nature space to play in.
-The goal is to add amenities wanted by students, which may include a fitness course, a zipline, a gaga pit, suspended tunnels, and a variety of more slides.
+The playground is being updated to meet the community’s needs, with plans to expand its footprint toward the park’s western boundary to add amenities and natural space.
+The goal is to include features desired by students, such as a fitness course, zipline, gaga pit, suspended tunnels, and a variety of slides.

-Phase two is still years away, these are high-priority goals that will enhance the community at Madison Park.
+Phase two is still years away; these high-priority goals will enhance the Madison Park community.

 Phase Three: Medium-Term Goals

-Beck’s Pool’s redesign is in the near future, however, the DPD still needs to secure funding.
-Michelle Nochta mentioned, “The pool process at Lakewood park took us about two years, so we expect that timeline to be similar to this pool,”.
-The addition of the splashpad next to the pool provides a space for toddlers who can’t swim to play in water.
-This will help attract more people to the park and give them another amenity.
+Beck’s Pool is scheduled for a redesign in the near future, but the DPD still needs to secure funding.
+“The pool process at Lakewood park took us about two years, so we expect that timeline to be similar to this pool,” Nochta said.
+The addition of a splash pad next to the pool will provide a water play area for toddlers.

-Transforming the soccer field into a multipurpose field will help support the community to come to the park to play sports other than soccer.
-This upgrade is designed to inspire creativity and allow people to play different games, making the park a versatile place for recreation and community engagement.
+Transforming the soccer field into a multipurpose space will help support the community by encouraging residents to come to the park and play sports beyond soccer.
+This upgrade is designed to inspire creativity and enable people to enjoy various games, making the park a versatile place for recreation and community engagement.

-Phase three goals are goals that could be accomplished within the next decade or so.
-However, the DPD needs funding from the city to be able to accomplish these goals.
+Phase Three goals are achievable within the next decade, but the DPD needs funding from the city to accomplish them.

 Phase Four: Long-Term Goals

-The solar canopies would serve as a way to generate clean energy for electric car chargers.
-This would help the environment and create cheaper electricity for people to charge their cars.
+The solar canopies would generate clean energy for electric car chargers, helping the environment and providing cheaper electricity for drivers.

-The addition of a bike pump is being considered, however, but it would be quite costly.
-The addition of a bike pump would create a space for competitive bikers to be able to ride in the park.
-However, some community members might oppose this addition, as they value the peaceful and quiet environment of the park and may feel that a bike pump could disrupt the tranquility.
+The addition of a bike pump is being considered, but it would be costly.
+While it could provide a space for competitive bikers to ride in the park, some community members might oppose the idea, citing concerns that it could disrupt the peaceful, quiet environment they value.

 The Community’s Response

-However, one major concern within the community is that the greenery of the park will go away.
+A major concern within the community is the potential loss of park greenery.
 “That’s the one thing I would say, if you got a park and you got grass, keep as much of it as you possibly can,” Moore said.
-While many of these renovations require construction, the park plans on keeping as much of the fields and grass open as they possibly can.
+While many of these renovations require construction, the park plans to preserve as many fields and areas of grass as possible.

 The DPD is hard at work applying for funds and planning for the park.
 These renovations are going to improve the park and help bring a stronger community together.
 All of this is to make a safer space and to transform Madison Park into the great community hub it can be.